Upgrade your workflows with a Xero barcode inventory system

 6. Improved analytics and real-time data gathering

 The real-time overview of your products and the fact that you can store the data you need to collect means you can get fast and reliable information whenever you need it.
-You can then use it to implement better pricing strategies or better streamline your inventory.
+You can then use it to implement better pricing strategies or better streamline your inventory management.

 8. Improved business decisions

-As you have probably already gathered, Xero barcodes will improve a whole bunch of KPIs, such as efficiency, speed, and accuracy.
+As you have probably already gathered, Xero barcode software will improve a whole bunch of KPIs, such as efficiency, speed, and accuracy.

-All these improvements combine into providing you with the power to make quicker and more informed business decisions, saving you time and money using the data you’ve quickly obtained from your Xero barcode system for inventory.
+All these improvements combined provide you with the power to make quicker and better-informed business decisions, saving you time and money using the data you’ve quickly obtained from your Xero barcode system.

 So, now you know the importance and benefits of using a Xero barcode inventory system, where can you find a system built for manufacturers using Xero?

-Katana ERP manufacturing system supports manufacturers who handle sales orders, manufacturing orders and need to monitor items on the shop floor and beyond.
-It also comes equipped with integration functionalities so that you can synchronize and manage your manufacturing alongside your favorite e-commerce and accounting software like Xero.
+Katana cloud inventory platform supports manufacturers who handle sales orders and manufacturing orders and need to monitor items on the shop floor and beyond.
+It comes equipped with integration functionalities so that you can synchronize and manage your manufacturing alongside your favorite e-commerce and accounting software.

-Follow the pop-ups and configure the Xero integration.
-As soon as you’re done, click Continue, and congratulations, you’ve finished integrating Katana x Xero.
+Follow the pop-ups to configure the Xero integration.
+As soon as you’re done, click Continue, and congratulations, you’ve finished integrating Katana with Xero.
 To enable barcodes, head back to Settings to switch on barcodes.

-Are you a visual learner?
-Check out the video below to follow the step-by-step guide to getting fully set up with the Xero barcode inventory system:
+If you’re more of a visual learner, check out the video below to follow the step-by-step guide to getting fully set up with the Xero barcode inventory system:

 Optimize your workflows with Xero barcodes

-Xero inventory barcode is essential for manufacturers looking to improve how their inventory is managed and overhaul their tracking capabilities, as it may even be a legal requirement for your business.
+Xero barcode software is essential for manufacturers looking to improve how their inventory is managed and overhaul their tracking capabilities, as it may even be a legal requirement for your business.

-Not only will you reap the benefits of setting up a Xero inventory barcode system into your business, but you can also take advantage of the:
+Not only will you reap the benefits of scanning barcodes, but you can also take advantage of many other features Katana provides.

-Connect any of your favorite tools and bridge the gap between your manufacturing and other areas of your business with a Xero ERP integration.
+Seamlessly connect with your favorite business tools and bridge the gap between your manufacturing and other areas of your business.

-So, there you have it, everything you need to know about managing Xero inventory and the perfect tool for the job.
-If you have any questions or want to know more about Xero inventory barcodes within Katana, please drop us a message at any time.
+So, there you have it — everything you need to know about managing Xero inventory and the perfect platform for the job.